Forget Summer Fridays. These companies offer cool summer perks

 Technology accessory company ZAGG started the summer with an employee outing to a minor-league baseball game.

-Full-time, hourly, and temporary employees that work out of the company's headquaters in Salt Lake City and their families were eligible for the event and 445 people attended.
+Full-time, hourly, and temporary employees that work out of the company's headquarters in Salt Lake City and their families were eligible for the event and 445 people attended.

 Employees and their family members got a t-shirt, backpack and food at the ball game.

-Note: Correction: An earlier version of this story said that nearly 75% of companies increased benefits to retain workers, according to the Society for Human Resource Management.
-About a third of all companies have increased their benefits, with 72% of those citing worker retention as the reason.